TME520/miniLightShow/README.md

 Once printed, simply glue it on the header so that it covers the RGB matrix.
 It will act as a light diffuser, making the effects nicer.

-7b.
+   7.2.
 Use a 6x6 piece of tracing paper (optional)

+If you don't own a 3D printer, cut a 6x6 centimeters square in a sheet of tracing paper.
 Once ready, simply glue it on the header so that it covers the RGB matrix.
 It will act as a light diffuser, making the effects nicer.

 8. Eat the banana

 Fruits and vegetables are not boring, they are the natural fuel made for your body.

-## Programming

 ## Troubleshooting